Hamlet to Gertrude: "when you are desirous to be blest, I’ll blessing beg of you" (part 1)

 Hamlet's remark suggests perhaps that when Gertrude is most ready to repent and seek grace, then she will also become a better vessel of grace; and also that when she desires to be blest, her readiness may be tested by characters (Hamlet, or others in his place) who ask something of her.

-Next week, in part 2, we’ll look more closely at another Elijah-widow tale in 2 Kings 4:1-7 and its echo in Hamlet, involving an effort to save sons from the burden of a dead father's debts.
+Next week, in part 2, we’ll look more closely at an tale involving Elisha (the prophet-successor to Elijah) and a widow in 2 Kings 4:1-7 and its echo in Hamlet, involving an effort to save sons from the burden of a dead father's debts.

 The week after that, in part 3, I’ll consider these questions: